Last updated: July 5, 2026

 - Invest in mobile responsiveness and speed

-- Ditch stock imagery in favor of branded visuals and real team photos
+- Replace stock imagery with branded visuals and real team photos

 How to stay ahead: